lizhang20/missing-semester-2020/README.md

 #### References to hash

-All snapshots can be identified by their SHA-1 hash (40 hexdecimal characters).
+All snapshots can be identified by their SHA-1 hash (40 hexadecimal characters).
 Hard to remember.

-References is a human-readable names for SHA-1 hashes.
+References are human-readable names for SHA-1 hashes.
 Objects are immutable, references are mutable (can be updated to point to a new commit).
 Such as `master` points to the latest commit in the main branch.

 ```python
 // references maps a name to object hash